K. M. and his friend had just been to a wedding in Sangin, in Afghanistan’s…

 The war has seriously damaged the country, including the national health system.
 The condition of women, in particular, has deteriorated due to severe restrictions on their access to care and the difficulties in training new healthcare workers.

 EMERGENCY has been in Afghanistan since 1999 and in 2003, in Anabah, in the Panjshir Valley, it built a Maternity Centre, that, even today, remains the only specialised free facility in the area.

-‘A Quiet Revolution’ is the first report from EMERGENCY, to be published on 15th October, and was created to analyse how the system set up by the organisation in that zone in Afghanistan can provide a model to be replicated in other areas in the country and elsewhere.
+‘A Quiet Revolution’, a report from EMERGENCY due to be published on 15 October, was created to analyse how the system set up by the organisation in the Panjshir Valley can provide a model to be replicated in other areas of the country and elsewhere.

-The report examines how the medical assistance offered to the patients at the Maternity Centre and the network of First Aid Posts, together with the training provided by healthcare workers, influences the role of women in society.
+The report examines how the medical assistance offered to patients at the Maternity Centre and local network of First Aid Posts, together with the training provided by healthcare workers, influences the role of women in society.